TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector/README_TFM.md

 A detailed description of the application architecture can be found in your installation within the TI-15.4 Stack Getting Started Guide's Application Overview section: `<SDK_INSTALL_DIR>/docs/ti154stack/ti154stack-getting-started-guide.html`.

-### <a name="ThorSBLConfiguration"></a>SBL Binary File Generation When Using Thor
+### <a name="CC13x4/CC26x4SBLConfiguration"></a>SBL Binary File Generation When Using CC13x4/CC26x4

-When generating a binary file for a Thor device take care not to generate a file containing both the code and the CCFG, as the CCFG is located at 0x5000000 in flash.
+When generating a binary file for a CC13x4/CC26x4 device take care not to generate a file containing both the code and the CCFG, as the CCFG is located at 0x50000000 in flash.
 This will result in a massive binary file, as binary file will include padding for all the space between the application code and the CCFG.
 Instead, you should generate two binary files - One containing the CCFG, the other containing all other code.
 To do this, add